 WILL MY CHILD BE A NERD?

-The children who have partaken in this program are well rounded, expressive, and loving creatures.
+The children who have partaken in this program are well rounded, expressive, and loving individuals.
 They are less likely to throw temper tantrums because they have the language skills necessary to express themselves.
-They are not "nerdy" or odd, just delightful little people with a deep and curious nature of the world around them.
+They are not “nerdy” or odd, just delightful little people with a deep and curious nature of the world around them.
 They are socially delightful and enjoy interacting with their peers as well as adults.